msdavid/jstore/README.md

 # jstore
-Simple json persistant store to be use as a CLI tool to store and retrieve data froma a json file
+Simple json persistant store to be use as a CLI tool to store and retrieve data froma a json files